Charlotte Boys Choir Records

 Scope and Contents

-Collection consists of materials associated with the Charlotte Boys Choir.
+This collection consists of materials associated with the Charlotte Boys Choir.
 Included are concert programs, reel-to-reel recordings of performances, photographs, newspaper article clippings, and a transcript of an oral history interview with R. Powell Majors, former president of the Charlotte Rotary Club and one of the founders of the choir.

 - Charlotte Boys Choir (Organization)